 Forgive yourself, if necessary.
 And remember that productivity doesn’t always equal performance.

 None of the techniques above will have an impact unless you’re ready to stop punishing yourself today for how your anxiety affects productivity.
 It’s unlikely you’ll ever completely stop those stomach knots appearing from nowhere, so don’t waste precious energy trying.

-Instead, use that energy achieve small wins and incremental gains that feed a sense of accomplishment and progress.
+Instead, use that energy to achieve small wins and incremental gains that feed a sense of accomplishment and progress.

 The spectrum of anxiety, including the vast range of clinical anxiety diagnoses, is varied and complex.
 People may experience anxiety in mild to moderate or occasional forms, or may live full-time with a serious anxiety disorder.
-If you feel, at any time, that your anxious feelings are negatively affecting your day-to-day life, please don't hesitate to seek professional help.
+If you feel, at any time, that your anxious feelings or mental health are negatively affecting your day-to-day life, please don't hesitate to seek professional help.